Gorilla Glue

 Gorilla Glue is an American brand of polyurethane adhesives based in Sharonville, Ohio.
 They are known for their original Gorilla Glue, which was first sold in 1994.

 History

 In 1994, during a trip to Indonesia, Mark Singer saw Danish-made polyurethane glue being used to make teak furniture.
 After returning to the US, he founded the company, created the brand name Gorilla Glue, and then acquired the North American rights for the glue from the Danish manufacturer.
 It was originally marketed towards woodworkers and sold to the general public.
 The company was purchased by Lutz Tool Company, which later changed its name to The Gorilla Glue Company.

 It is privately owned by the Ragland family.
 In late 2016, the company relocated from its Cincinnati location on Red Bank Road to Sharonville, a suburb of Cincinnati.
 As of 2025, brothers Pete and Nick Ragland serve as co-presidents of the Gorilla Glue Company.

+In 2018, Gorilla Glue Co. bought O'Keeffe's Skincare, the makers of O'Keeffe's Working Hands cream.